Skip to content

 streamable_http Mode

-Connects to a remote MCP service via HTTP.
-Suitable for cloud services or tools hosted by others.
+Connects to remote MCP services (HTTP endpoints), suitable for cloud services or tools deployed by others.
 Key fields:

 toml